Frequently Asked Questions

 What forms of payment do you accept?

-We only accept credit and debit cards, bankers draft, and postal orders.
+We only accept credit and debit cards.
 Please review the Table of Fees for further information.

 My child, under 18, is travelling to Ethiopia by him/herself or with their school, which documents do I need to bring?